Dry Suit FAQ - Frequently Asked Questions about drysuits

 Kokatat's Gore Tex dry suits use American made Gore Tex fabric, and the suits are made in Arcata, California.
 Want to help keep some manufacturing jobs here in the US?
 Here's your chance to do so while buying yourself the best product available.
 Even if you don't care about buying American, if you buy a dry suit made in Asia how long will you have to wait if you send it back to get a repair made?

 Ko-ka-tat (with a long O) is from a northern Californian native American word for “into the water”.

 Yes.
 We can replace gaskets for you or you can repair them yourself.
 We stock all sizes of Kokatat replacement gaskets, latex dry socks, and the tools to make it easy to replace your own gaskets.

 Click here for information on repairing gaskets and dry socks Gaskets and Dry Socks.

 In 2015 Kokatat introduced the Idol drysuit with a unique waterproof zipper around the waist that seals the top and bottom together.
 This is the first two-piece suit that is truly dry.
 Most two-piece dry suits have skirt-like pieces on the top and bottom halves that you fold together like closing a drybag to join the top and bottom pieces.
 The process of folding these pieces together is slow and awkward at best (especially the part behind your back), and the rate of leakage depends on how good a job you do at this, but no matter what you will get some leakage with this system.
 The Idol dry suit is a game changer because the zipper that joins the top and bottom is completely waterproof.
 The top can be worn by itself as a "drytop" (but no dry top is dry when swimming), and at camp you can take the top off and wear the bottoms as your rain/wind pants.
 To learn more go to Idol Drysuit

-When you are ready to order a dry suit, take a look at our on-line store or call George toll free at: .
+When you are ready to order a dry suit, take a look at our on-line store or call toll free and speak with our expert staff.